lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     * By default, _without_ this optional parameter populated with this particular value, the script you specify in "actionSource" or "actionFile" script will ["run on connector"](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-run-on-connector.html).

         In this mode, the script you specify in "actionSource" or "actionFile" will be sent to the RCS, where your scripted connector package is deployed.
-The ICF framework will execute the script in the connector type-specific context, with all the variable bindings available in the script.
+The ICF framework will execute the script in the connector type-specific context, with all the variable bindings for "run on connector" operation available to the script.

         This has been the mode illustrated in all previous examples.

     * Including `&scriptExecuteMode=resource` in a system action request will cause the remote script to ["run on resource"](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-run-on-resource.html).

         In this mode, a script hosted on the RCS will be executed.
-The content provided either in "actionSource" or via "actionFile" will be available as the `scriptText` variable to the hosted script.
+The content provided either in "actionSource" or via "actionFile" will be available to the hosted script as the `scriptText` variable.

-        Exactly which script hosted on RCS is going to be executed is specified in the connector configuration under the "scriptOnResourceScriptFileName" key.
+        Exactly which script hosted on RCS is going to be executed is specified in the connection configuration under the "scriptOnResourceScriptFileName" key.

         For example: